haaaap/ASUS-X450CA-macOS-Big-Sur/README.md

 - VGA Port
 - Internal Card Reader
 - USB 3.0 Speeds
+- Playing DRM-Controlled content on safari (use firefox or chrome)

 ## Weird Quirks and Shit I need to fix
 - Phase 1 boot is stretched, could be firmware limitation